openESG-gmbh/documentation/docs/REST API/authentication.md

      -d "grant_type=client_credentials"
 ```

-This gives you the access token, which is valid for 1 hours.
+This gives you the access token, which is valid for 1 hour.

 ```json
 {